ads-mirrors/nrel-energyplus/design/FY2025/NFP-DuctModelSingleLoop.md

 If duct leakage loss is simulated, the selected Component Name should be AirflowNetwork:Distribution:Component:LeakageRatio.
 The input of Effective Leakage Ratio field should be a fraction of mass flow rate of the AirLoopHVAC.
 The other field inputs are not used.
 One of nodes should be either zone name or outdoor air node name.

-If a supply leak is defined, Node 1 name should be an air node, Node 2 name should be either a zone name or an outdoor air node name.
+If a supply leak is defined, Node 1 name should be either an air node of zone inlet node for supply branch leak or a splitter for supply trunk leak, Node 2 name should be either a zone name or an outdoor air node name.

-If a return leak is defined, Node 1 name should be either a zone name or an outdoor air node name, Node 2 name should be an air node.
+If a return leak is defined, Node 1 name should be either a zone name or an outdoor air node name, Node 2 name should be either an air node of zone outlet for return branch leak or a zone mixer for return trunk leak.

+The above specification to define supply and retunr leaks is used to catch mass flow rate in either trunks or branches.

 3. Restriction